 This Welder has an internal thermal protection system to help prevent this sort of over-stress.
-When the Welder overheats, it automatically shuts down and the Overload Indicator lights.
+When the Welder overheats, it automatically shuts down and a warning screen appears in the LCD Display window.
 The Welder automatically returns to service after cooling off.
-Should this occur, rest the MIG Gun on an electrically nonconductive, heat-proof surface, such as a concrete slab, well clear of the ground clamp.
+Should this occur, rest the MIG Gun on an electrically non-conductive, heat-proof surface, such as a concrete slab, well clear of the ground clamp.